Daarmom/Expense-Tracker-Application/README.md

 This is a Python-based expense tracker application designed to help users track their daily expenses.
 The app uses Object-Oriented Programming principles and CSV files for data storage.

+Setup Instructions
+Prerequisites
+Python 3.x is required to run this application.
+You can download it from python.org.
+A code editor (such as VS Code) or terminal for running Python scripts.

+Steps to Setup Locally:

+Clone the Repository
+» git clone <repository_url>
+» cd expense-tracker

+Install Required Packages If any dependencies are used, install them using requirements.txt:
+» pip install -r requirements.txt

+Run the Application
+» python src/main.py

+Setup CSV File (Optional)

+The application automatically creates data/expenses.csv if it does not exist.
+Ensure that data/ directory exists in the root project folder.

 1. Project Setup and Initial Development

 ● Set up the project repository on GitHub for version control.